RGR Garages Car Tyres Service - Fitting Centre in Cranfield, Bedfordshire

 Why you should check your tyres?

 Tyre tread depths should be checked regularly to ensure that they meet the minimum legal requirements.
-The legal minimum tread depth for cars in the UK is 1.6 mm through a continuous band comprising of the central three-quarters of breadth on the tread and around the entire outer circumference.
+The legal minimum tread depth for cars in the UK is 1.6 mm through a continuous band comprising the central three-quarters of breadth on the tread and around the entire outer circumference.

 In wet weather, the tyre tread grooves help to remove water from the contact patch between the tyres and the surface of the road which helps your car to brake, steer and accelerate properly.
 Without adequate tread depth, your tyres may not be able to perform properly in wet conditions which will reduce your safety on the road.
 Therefore, it is advisable to consider replacing your tyre before they reach the legal minimum.
 Furthermore, drivers whose tyres do not comply with the minimum tread depth risk receiving a fine of up to £2,500 and three penalty points for each tyre.